imaicom/Pi-softServo/README.md

 # softServo

-Because the servo is too unstable, it is better not to use it.
+it is better not to use it, because the servo is too unstable.